ibm-cloud-docs/databases-for-postgresql/read-replica.md

 - Backups are disabled on read-only replicas.
 Backups are taken only on leader deployments.

-- Read-replication is not compatible with IP whitelisting.
+- Read-replication is not currently compatible with IP whitelisting.
 If you have a whitelist, you need to remove it to create a read-only replica.
 Likewise, if you need to use a whitelist, you have to delete all read-only replicas first.

 - Read replication is not supported into or out of EU Cloud-enabled regions (currently `eu-de`).
 It is supported within those regions.